yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

    Aggregates all chunk-level proofs into a single final proof.
 It receives:

     - The chunked proofs
-    - The original proofs commitments included each chunk received
+    - The original [proofs commitments](#proof-commitment) included each chunk received

     During verification, it checks that each chunk’s committed Merkle root matches the reconstructed root to ensure input correctness.
-The final Merkle root—representing all user proofs—is then committed as a public input.
+The final Merkle root, representing all user [proofs commitments](#proof-commitment), is then committed as a public input.

 ## Verification